Impact Scorecard

 Primary: standardized outcomes • Secondary: unemployment, transit access, job openings

-A backbone funder aggregates 20 grantees.
-With contextual benchmarks, programs near high transit access show 12–15% higher retention.
-The funder reallocates micro-grants toward transit stipends, improving equity and outcomes without expanding budgets.
+A backbone funder aggregates insights from 20 grantees through the Intelligent Row.
+With contextual benchmarks layered in, sites near major transit hubs show 12–15% higher retention.
+The funder reallocates micro-grants toward transit stipends, improving equity and outcomes—without expanding budgets.

 CSR Scorecard — Enterprise + Supplier Networks